spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/02-Day/02-Day-LessonPlan.md

   *  Traditional Mobile Apps require multiple builds across platforms, are less discoverable by search engines and have high abandonment rates.They also offer less usability and don’t leverage mobile device capabilities and are often slow and bloated.
 PWA's provide advantages of both web and mobile apps such as push notifications, offline experiences,speed and stability.
 Plus, you can convert a web app into a PWA quickly without the build time of a mobile app.

-  * What do we need to learn to convert Notetaker into a progressive web application?
+  *  What do we need to learn to convert an application into a progressive web application?

-  *

-@TODO the notetaker app does not work in offline mode

-* Open your Chrome Developer tools and navigate to the Application tab.
+  *  There are three primary things we need to learn: Manifests, Service Workers and the Cache API.

+* Navigate to [https://secure-bayou-27137.herokuapp.com/](https://secure-bayou-27137.herokuapp.com/), open DevTools and explain the following:

-  * If we look under the Application tab in DevTools for our "Notetaker PWA", we see **Manifest**, **Service Workers** and **Cache Storage** panels.
+  * If we look under the Application tab in DevTools for our Image Gallery App, we see **Manifest**, **Service Workers** and **Cache Storage** panels.

     ![Application Sidebar](Images/application-sidebar.png)

-* Open up your Chrome Dev Tools and navigate to the `Application` tab to demonstrate the `manifest.webmanifest`, `Service Worker` and `Cache Storage` tabs as done earlier.

-  * Check the `offline` button inside of the `Application` tab and refresh your application.
+  @TODO talking points

+  * If we check the `offline` button under the Network tab, we see that the application still delivers a full experience with an Internet connection!

   ![Offline](Images/offline-mode.png)

-  * Demonstrate how the application still delivers a full experience even though it is offline.

 * Answer any questions before proceeding to the next demo.

-### 2. Instructor Do: Web App Manifest (5 mins)
+### .
+Instructor Do: Web App Manifest (5 mins)

+* Use the prompts and talking points below to demonstrate the following key point(s):

+  * @TODO

-@TODO instructor needs a demo!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+@TODO instructor needs a demo

-@TODO demo manifest in deployed app
 * Open [ ](@TODO) in your browser and under Application in DevTools, select Manifest and explain the following:

   *